spryker/docker-sdk/docs/07-deploy-file/02-deploy.file.reference.v1.md

 * `image: node: version:` - defines NodeJs version.
 Support only major versions greater than the default.
 The default version is `12`.
 * `image: node: npm` - defines NPM version.
 Support only major versions greater than the default.
 The default version is `6`.
 * `image: node: distro:` - (optional)defines Linux distribution for Node Docker image.
 Value should be equal to your base PHP image.
+A possible value is `alpine` and `debian`.
 Default value is `alpine`.
-Possible value you can find on an official [Node DockerHub page](https://hub.docker.com/_/node).

 ```yaml
 image:
     ...